State of the Planet

 In an effort to map the presence and movements of raccoons, coyotes and other mammals, grad student Myles Osborn Davis sets a camera trap in Brooklyn’s Green-Wood Cemetery.

 Researchers are developing a comprehensive map of where people are most at risk of contracting tick-borne diseases in New York City.
-This includes quantifying tick presence in various landscapes, along with that of small mammals (mainly mice) and birds, who play roles in spreading Lyme and other vector-borne diseases.
-Through surveys, the team is also studying the role of human behavior and travel through parks, backyards and other green spaces.
+This includes quantifying tick presence in various landscapes, along with that of small mammals and birds, who play roles in spreading Lyme and other vector-borne diseases.
+The team is also studying human behavior and travel through parks, backyards and other green spaces where people may be exposed.
 A cohort of citizen volunteers is using a smartphone app to track their own movements.
-The ultimate aim is to minimize human exposure.
 Led by eco-epidemiologist Maria Diuk-Wasser.
 Project webpages

 Grad student Clara Chang and paleoclimatologist Dorothy Peteet core sediments from a saltwater marsh near JFK Airport in Queens, NY